General Atomics: Government influence

-Since 2005, the Center for Responsible Politics reported General Atomics had spent over $1.5 million per year in lobbying efforts from 2005 to 2011.
+The Center for Responsible Politics reported General Atomics had spent over $1.5 million per year in lobbying efforts from 2005 to 2011.

 In April 2002, the company paid for Letitia White, who was then a top aide to Representative Jerry Lewis, and her husband to travel to Italy.
 White left Lewis' office nine months later, to become a lobbyist at Copeland Lowery.
 The next day, she began representing General Atomics.
 Lewis, her former boss, was at the time chairman of the House Defense Appropriations subcommittee.